NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideTTSASqFlow.md

 - **use_flash_attention**:
   - **Type**: `bool`
   - **Description**: Enable flash attention for better performance (default: true).
 Flash attention can significantly improve memory efficiency and speed.

+- **language**:
+  - **Type**: `const char*`
+  - **Description**: Language code for input text (default: "en").
+Works only with GGML plugin currently.
+The supported languages are read from the model configuration file's `languages_supported` field.
+You can query the exact list of supported languages from the capabilities and requirements.

 > **IMPORTANT**: Providing D3D or Vulkan device and queue is highly recommended to ensure optimal performance